yunkii/animal-memory-game/README.md

 ## Dependencies

-This game is using Vanilla Javascript and [Animated CSS](https://daneden.github.io/animate.css/).
+This game is using vanilla javascript and [Animated CSS](https://daneden.github.io/animate.css/).

 ## Credit